 “Top Gun” was widely praised for its flight sequences, although the movie’s plot was fairly juvenile.
 In TDiA’s opinion, the opening sequence showing activity on an aircraft carrier flight deck, accompanied by Kenny Loggins’ song, “Danger Zone,” is exceptional.
-Another song in the movie, “Take My Breath Away,” performed by Berlin, won an Academy Award for Best Original Song.
+Another song from the movie, “Take My Breath Away” performed by Berlin, won an Academy Award for Best Original Song.

 Art Scholl, a famed aerial cinematographer, was killed during the production of the movie.

 The film is credited with a striking increase in enlistments in the United States Navy.

 “Top Gun” was released on the 57th anniversary of another Paramount Pictures movie, “Wings,” winning of the first Academy Award for Best Picture.

 21 December 1970: At the Grumman Aerospace Corporation plant, Calverton, Long Island, New York, Chief Test Pilot Robert Kenneth Smyth and Project Test Pilot William Howard Miller took off on the very first flight of the F-14A-1-GR Tomcat, Bu.
 No. 157980.